 Leave Selmeston Church and at the lych gate turn right and walk along the inside edge of the churchyard to the southeast corner where you exit by the small gate.
-Turn left onto a tarmac road which runs along a greensand ridge (which continues all the way to Berwick station).
-This road is called Shrubby Lane and in the fields nearby a Mesolithic site was excavated, worked flints from which are on display in the museum in Lewes.
+Turn left onto a tarmac road which runs along a greensand ridge (this continues all the way to Berwick Station).
+This road is called Shrubby Lane and in the fields nearby a Mesolithic site was excavated – worked flints unearthed here are on display in the museum in Lewes.

-Follow the road through the trees, on the right are pits where sand has been excavated, probably to mix with local clay for brick and pot making.
+Follow the road through the trees, on the right are pits where sand has been excavated, probably to mix with local clay for brick making.
+There was a large brick works by the railway ahead at Berwick.
 The road leads to Green House.
-The path continues straight ahead down the left side of the house (with an outbuilding on your left).
-Follow the path straight ahead between hedges.
-The path runs along the top of small cliffe where sand has been excavated again.
+The path continues straight ahead between the house (to its left) and the outbuilding.
+Follow the path straight ahead between hedges, do not turn off it.
+The path runs along the top of a small cliff on the left from which sand has been excavated again.
 The path emerges from trees, continues between hedges until reaching Stonery Farm (on your left).
-The track up to Stonery Farm from the right offers a short cut back to Berwick Church via the Vanguard Way.
+The track up to Stonery Farm from the right offers a shortcut back to Berwick Church via the Vanguard Way.
 Continue straight ahead with Stonery Farm on your left.
 The path follows the hedge and then crosses an open cultivated field before descending between hedges into Berwick Station.

 Turn left and walk up the road.
-At the reservoir turn right and go through the gate to walk along the full length of the dam beside the reservoir (Arlington church can be clearly seen across fields on your right).
-This area is SSSI on account of the habitat offered to migrant and nesting birds.
+At the reservoir turn right and go through the gate to walk along the full length of the dam beside the reservoir (Arlington Church can be clearly seen across fields on your right).
+This area has been designated a Site of Special Scientific Interest (SSSI) on account of the habitat offered to migrant and nesting birds.
 Cross a stile into the field on your right and turn right.
-(To visit the bird hide continue straight ahead through the gate along the path takes you into the wood around the reservoir.
-After about 150yds ahead take the first small path left down to a bird hide.
-Back track to rejoin the pilgrim’s route at the end of the dam).
+(To visit the bird hide continue straight ahead through the gate along the path that takes you into the wood around the reservoir.
+After about 150 yds (135 m) ahead take the first small path left down to a bird hide.
+Backtrack to rejoin the Pilgrim Path at the end of the dam.)